-You can also visit the cloister with a small garden and chapels, including a bone one, the upper choir, and the Museum of the Cathedral on the upper floor.
+You can visit the cloister with a small garden and chapels, the upper choir, and the Museum of the Cathedral on the upper floor.
 You should also climb up the bell tower to get a bird’s-eye view of the surrounding area.

 Faro Cathedral is open from Monday to Saturday and costs 3.50 euros.

 4 – Learn about Faro’s history at the Museu Municipal

-One of the top things to do in Faro if you’re interested in history and old civilizations is visiting the Municipal Museum.
+One of the top things to do in Faro if you’re interested in history and old civilizations is to visit the Municipal Museum.

 Located in the Old Town, within walking distance of Largo da Sé, The Museu Municipal, aka Faro Archeological Museum, is housed within the fascinating 16th century Convento de Nossa Senhora da Assunção (Our Lady of Assumption Convent).

 The collection is closely linked to Faro’s history, since the time the city was called Ossonoba.
 It has artefacts from the pre-historic, Roman, Moorish and medieval periods, including a gallery of religious artworks and paintings from the 20th century.

 The highlights include the outstanding mosaic of sea-god Oceanus, the bust of Emperor Hadrian and Agrippina, and 9th- to 13th-century Islamic artefacts.

 Faro Archeological Museum is open from Tuesday to Sunday, costs only €2, and just the building alone makes the visit worthwhile.

 5 – Visit Igreja de Nossa Senhora do Carmo and marvel at its iconic Bone Chapel

 One of my favourite things to do in Faro is to visit its picturesque churches.
 Among them is Carmo Church, one of the most beautiful churches in the Algarve.